urlocalmadman/all_voids/README.md

 I don't own any of the designs here and they've all been scraped from https://img.voidpet.com and https://voidpet.com/o/pet-item-editor.
 All the designs belong to the creators Ben Awad and Linda Shad.

 To render the svgs, I recommend using a website like https://mybyways.com/blog/convert-svg-to-png-using-your-browser.
 Just paste the html in the input box way down.
 Left it in this way as I found it easier to edit and understand.

+### Updates

+-   Added **Curiosity** stages 1,2,3(4,5 are not available yet)
+-   Added `svg.js` to convert svgs to pngs with colors for getting new emotions faster
+-   Minor changes to `main.py` to make it function as intended